 John Howard Association (JHA) was founded in 1901 to provide critical citizen oversight of the state’s adult and juvenile correctional facilities.
-We are completely independent and receive no government funding, remaining the only non-partisan organization monitoring our prisons in our state.
+We are completely independent and receive no state or local government funding, remaining the only non-partisan organization monitoring our prisons in our state.

 Brief organizational history

 JHA was founded in 1901 as the Central Howard Association, named after John Howard (see below for more on Howard).
 In 1946, the organization changed its name to the current John Howard Association.

 History of John Howard, father of prison reform

 The John Howard Association takes its name from John Howard (1726-1790), an 18th century humanitarian from England who is largely considered to be the father of prison reform.